-Each afternoon, everyone in camp stops and spends time alone with God for 15 minutes during Quiet Time.
-This is a special time to slow down, experience the beauty of God's creation and just be with God.
-We hope Quiet Time is one thing that campers bring home with them at the end of their session.
+Each afternoon, everyone in camp stops and spends time alone with God for 15 minutes.
+It's a time to slow down, take in the beauty of creation, and just be with God.
+Quiet Time is a habit that we hope campers will bring home with them.